 11.18 The Council regularly monitors the number of vacant units in Andover town centre, usually twice per annum in May and October.
 This aids in assessing the vitality of the town.
 The number of separate units in the town does not necessarily remain constant; some units might be sub-divided into two or more units or new units developed.
 This data gives a general picture of the prosperity of the shopping centre.
-The percentage of vacant units has reduced by 1.43% from October 2021 to October 2022.
+The percentage of vacant units in October 2023 has Remained consistent with October 2022.